The Chortau Dual Dash Cam is a budget-friendly camera that offers great quality at an affordable price.

-In this review, we’ll cover some of the pros and cons of the Chortau Dual Dash Cam 3, helping you decide if this is the dash cam for you.
+In this review, we’ll cover some of the pros and cons of the front and rear Chortau dash cam, helping you decide if this is the dash cam for you.

 N.B.
 The model we used for this review is the B-T13 Model.

 - Chortau Dash Cam (Rear)